Dre Campbell Farm

 This natural squash bug repellent involves using a spray bottle filled with water and some liquid soap.
 Dawn dish soap works great, but we recommend using Castile organic liquid soap.

-For the recipe, combine 2 tablespoons of liquid soap with a gallon of water.
+Combine two tablespoons of liquid soap with a gallon of water.
 Spray the solution directly on the bugs.

 When thoroughly soaked, soapy water will kill squash bugs by suffocating them.

 3. Coffee Grounds

 Boil coffee grounds in water and let the solution cool before spraying it on the insects.
-This homemade squash bug spray also repels cucumber beetles and other zucchini plant bugs.
+This homemade squash bug spray repels cucumber beetles and other zucchini plant bugs.

 You can also spread used coffee grounds around the base of your cucumber plants to add nutrients to the soil.